intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/k8s.md

 ##### 3.3.1 How to debug ray issues?

-The k8s would delete the pod once the worker failed in client mode and cluster mode.
-If you want to get the content of worker log, you could set an "temp-dir" mount network file system (NFS) storage to change the log dir to replace the former one.
+The k8s would delete the pod once the executor failed in client mode and cluster mode.
+If you want to get the content of executor log, you could set "temp-dir" to a mounted network file system (NFS) storage to change the log dir to replace the former one.
 In this case, you may meet `JSONDecodeError` because multiple executors would write logs to the same physical folder and cause conflicts.
 The solutions are in the next section.

 ```python
 init_orca_context(..., extra_params = {"temp-dir": "/zoo/"})